Internal Financial Controls (IFC) & ICFR Audit Services

 What this really means for you

-Your financial data is accurate
+- Financial data is accurate

-Transactions are properly authorized and recorded
+- Transactions are properly authorized and recorded

-Risks of error or fraud are minimized
+- Risks of error or fraud are minimized

-When ICFR / IFC becomes critical
+When ICFR / IFC Becomes Critical

-Statutory audit requires reporting on IFC
+- Statutory audit requires IFC reporting

-Business is scaling and controls are not evolving
+- Business is scaling without strong controls

-Frequent audit observations or adjustments
+- Frequent audit observations

-Preparing for funding, due diligence, or listing
+- Preparing for funding or listing

-Treating IFC as documentation exercise
+- Treating IFC as documentation only

-Controls designed but not actually followed
+- Controls not followed in practice

-No linkage between processes and financial reporting risks
+- No linkage between risks and controls

 Our Approach

-Identifying key financial reporting risks across processes.
+Identifying financial reporting risks.

 Scope of Our Services

-Control Areas
+Control Areas Covered

 Documentation & Testing

-Risk Control Matrix (RCM)
+- Risk Control Matrix (RCM)

-SOP alignment with controls
+- SOP alignment with controls

-Walkthroughs and testing of controls
+- Walkthroughs and testing

-Improves accuracy and reliability of financial reporting
+- Improves accuracy of financial reporting

-Reduces risk of errors, fraud, and misstatements
+- Reduces risk of errors and fraud

-Ensures smoother statutory audits
+- Ensures smoother audits

-Strengthens internal processes and accountability
+- Strengthens internal accountability

 Why Clients Work With Us